rgutierrez81/bnc_terminal_board/README.md

-# bnc_terminal_board

-Labjack T7 code, boards and schematics used in cold atoms experiments.
+#Labjack T7 code, boards and schematics used in cold atoms experiments.

 CODE: